 It’s a human nature that we all attract to freely available things.
 But the reality is there is nothing free in this world.
 You have to pay for something for free stuff.
 In the case of free software, you have to provide your personal information so that companies could approach you for further deals (and those deals are not free, of course).

 Obviously, free DAWs are not as good as paid DAWs.
 There are many limitations with the free DAWs which can limit your music production work.
 I personally don’t suggest my readers go with free DAWs and plugins.

 If you are serious in shaping your career in the music production field then always go with paid fully professional DAW and any other equipment.

 The end goal of any professional music producer is to provide good quality music and without good tools, it’s not possible.

 Full Version Vs Limited Version DAW

-Most of the companies provide 15-30 days demo versions and even limited versions which can be used without expiry.
-But they limit the features in the demo versions so that user would be familiar with the DAW and at the end buys the full version.
+Most of the companies provide 15-30 days of demo versions and even limited versions that can be used without expiry.
+But they limit the features in the demo versions so that users would be familiar with the DAW and at the end buys the full version.

 I recommend you to always download the demo versions and test if its the right DAW for you?
 Then hit the buy button.